viktormiok/snRNAseq_RiboTagRNAseq-oxytocin/README.md

 In order to access one of the data sets for instance GSE78279 you need to run the code below.
 Unpacking the data requires tar and gunzip, which should already be available on most systems.

 ```
-cd ../  #To get to the main github repo folder
+cd ../  #To get to the main GitHub repo folder
 mkdir -p data/AstrocytesHeterogenityARC/
 cd data/AstrocytesHeterogenityARC/
 wget ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE78nnn/GSE78279/suppl/GSE78279_RAW.tar